babupallam/CLIP-FH/my_logs/re-Identification (ReID) and How.md

 With the similarity scores, your evaluation code (`evaluate_rank`) checks:

 1. For each **query image**, which gallery identity has the **highest cosine similarity**?
-2. Is that highest similarity from the **correct** identity’s gallery image?
+2. Is that highest similarity from the **correct** identitys gallery image?
 3. Based on how many correct matches you get, it calculates **mAP** (mean Average Precision), **CMC** (Cumulative Matching Characteristic), and so on.

 Even though you have **multiple query images** for a single identity, the system treats them **independently** during similarity computation (each has its own row in the matrix).
-In the final evaluation, the metrics still recognize they belong to the same person, so you’ll see if they match the correct gallery entry.
+In the final evaluation, the metrics still recognize they belong to the same person, so youll see if they match the correct gallery entry.

 ---

 ### **6. Involving the Text Encoder (Optional Context)**

 - **Text Encoder** in CLIP:
-  - If you had a caption or textual prompt describing the hand or person (e.g., “A photo of ID 0001051’s dorsal hand”), you could encode that text with `model.encode_text(...)`.
+  - If you had a caption or textual prompt describing the hand or person (e.g., A photo of ID 0001051s dorsal hand), you could encode that text with `model.encode_text(...)`.
   - Then you could compare image embeddings to text embeddings in the **same** vector space.

 **However**, in your ReID workflow, **you are not using any text descriptions**, so the **text encoder is not used**.
 Everything stays image-to-image.